Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: Australia

-Monarto Safari Park was established in 1983 near Adelaide, Australia.
-It was built to be the largest open-range zoo in Australia, providing a true safari experience outside Africa.
-Animals like giraffes, zebras and rhinos roam across large savanna-style enclosures.
+Monarto Safari Park, established in 1983 near Adelaide, is Australia’s largest open-range zoo.
+It offers a true safari experience outside Africa.
+Animals such as giraffes, zebras and rhinos roam across large savanna-style enclosures.

-The park emphasizes conservation and breeding programs, particularly for endangered species from both Africa and Australia.
+The park focuses on conservation and breeding programs, particularly for endangered species from both Africa and Australia.
+It is often described as a “safari experience outside Africa” due to its size and naturalistic habitats.

 4. North Carolina Zoo — USA